jcmarso/Colonoscopy-Image-Classification/README.md

-# Colonoscopy-Image-Classification
-## Colonoscopy Images Classification using a Compact Convolutional Transformers (CCT)

-Colonoscopy Image Classification Using CCT
+# Colonoscopy Image Classification Using CCT
-Project Overview
+## Project Overview
 This project aims to classify colonoscopy images into two categories: benign and malignant.
 The classification is crucial in medical diagnostics to identify potential adenomas, serrated adenomas, and hyperplastic conditions in colonoscopy images.
 We utilize a Compact Convolutional Transformer (CCT) model for this task, leveraging its efficient design for image recognition.

-Dataset
+## Dataset
 The dataset was obtained from the UAH Colonoscopy Dataset.
 The original dataset includes 80 adenomas, 30 serrated adenomas, and 42 hyperplastic images.
-These images were manually downloaded using BeautifulSoup for web scraping.
+These images were manually downloaded using [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) for web scraping.
 The original images had dimensions of 768x576 pixels and contained extraneous elements like letters, menu windows, dark margins, and medical tools.

 Preprocessing Steps
 Image Editing: Using GIMP, each image was cropped to 480x360 pixels to remove unwanted content.